Varies, typically on a case-by-case basis

-Grants support both energy efficiency and renewable energy projects, like wind, solar (both solar thermal and solar electric applications), biomass, fuel cells and other forms of distributed generation.
+Grants support both energy efficiency and renewable energy projects, including wind, solar (both solar thermal and solar electric applications), biomass, fuel cells, and other forms of distributed generation, although funding for specific technologies varies depending on the grant cycle.
 Award amounts will be considered on a case-by-case basis, taking into account cost-effectiveness of the project, project innovation, simple project payback, other sources of funding and owner contribution.

 These programs are targeted grant programs with separate guidelines, deadlines, and application forms.
+Proposals for the K-12 Wind Schools Program and the K-12 Solar Schools Program are only considered in February.
 Since 2006, ICECF has awarded over $2,100,000 in grants to over 220 schools to support the installation of 1-kW solar PV systems.
 ICECF has developed a dedicated website for this program.

 The K-12 Solar Schools Program provides grants for the installation of 1 kilowatt (kW) solar photovoltaic (PV) systems throughout Illinois at institutions serving grades K-12.
 The K-12 Wind Schools Program provides grants to support the installation of 1-5 kW wind turbines throughout Illinois at institutions serving grades K-12.
 The K-12 Wind Schools